Gastronationalism: Intangible Cultural Heritage designation

 In some cases United Nations Educational, Scientific and Cultural Organization (UNESCO) has made statements favoring one side or the other of such an argument, sometimes after being asked to name a food to a UNESCO Intangible Cultural Heritage list for a country, which has increased passions on either side.
 In 1972 UNESCO adopted the Convention Concerning the Protection of the World Cultural and Natural Heritage or World Heritage Convention.

 Protected Geographical Status

 In Europe, mandatory origin labeling is "one of the most prickly topics" in European Union (EU) policy discussions.
 In December 2019 France, Greece, Italy, Portugal and Spain asked the EU to strengthen food origin labeling; Politico called the request a "bombshell", as it weakens the idea of a single market.
 The Protected Geographical Status as of 2016 had been applied to over a thousand food items.
 Fino calls such protections "a powerful tool in the hands of member countries to feed nationalism".

 Examples

 Azerbaijan's National Culinary Centre, a non-governmental organization (NGO) publishes information discussing Azerbaijan's national cuisine and accusing Armenian cuisine of imitating Azerbaijan.
-The NGO's CEO said, "Since 1989, the issue of Armenian pretentions towards Azerbaijan's culinary traditions has been discussed at the highest level, by specialists and academics, many times.
-Every pan-Turkish, Islamic dish, including those from Azerbaijan, is claimed as Armenian – they are trying to prove that an Armenian culinary tradition exists."
 Armenia's Society for the Preservation and Development of Armenian Culinary Traditions, an academic body, has discussed the Armenian culinary tradition.

 During the hummus wars, multiple corporations and business groups became involved as part of their marketing campaigns.